kenstott/hasura-proxy-server/README.md

 Add new features and capabilities your Hasura GraphQL endpoint using the Hasura Proxy Server.

+For example, field-level traces, data validation, data profiling, and naming standards enforcement are all simple and easy to do with the hasura-proxy-server.

 The HGE is a phenomenal low-code product that lets you generate GraphQL endpoints at a fraction of the cost of many other tools.

 ## Why?
 The hasura-proxy-server facilitates a special class of plugins to augment Hasura features.
-Overtime I expect some of the good ideas may become part of the Hasura offering and/or a more robust plugin architecture will become available.
+Overtime I expect some of the good ideas may become part of the Hasura offering and/or a plugin architecture will become available.

 This repo includes the hasura proxy server, along with several sample plugins.

-You can try this out in several ways, which is explained in [Getting Started](#getting-started)
+[Getting Started](#getting-started) explains your alternatives in demoing it.

 ## Prerequisites